theHdd4/TrinityFastAPIDjangoReact/README.md

 1. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
 2. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
+   Ensure `DEBUG=true` in the Django `.env` file so error messages appear if tenant creation fails.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` (including pandas, motor and